Summary

 An environmental impact assessment panel’s task is to weigh the potential benefits of a project, alongside environmental, social, and other risks and concerns.
 They are also obligated to encourage and consider arguments, evidence, and concerns not only from the proponents, but also a wide range of officials, independent experts, indigenous peoples, local communities and the general public.

 Both the Quebec and federal assessments were carried out consistently with provincial and federal law, regulations and practice.
-The final government decisions to follow the recommendation and deny approval were made, on rational grounds, according to law.
+The final government decisions to follow the recommendations and deny approval were made, on rational grounds, according to law.

-Nonetheless, the investor’s request for arbitration describes these public processes and subsequent government decisions as “manifestly arbitrary and discriminatory,” “grossly unfair,” “abusive,” “prejudicial,” “fundamentally unjust,” and based on “political expediency unrelated to any legitimate public purpose.”31 Such inflammatory terms unwittingly illustrate how unhinged the sphere of investment arbitration has become from the complexities of democratic decision-making in an era of rapid and dangerous climate change.
+Nonetheless, the investor’s request for arbitration describes these public processes and subsequent government decisions as “manifestly arbitrary and discriminatory,” “grossly unfair,” “abusive,” “prejudicial,” “fundamentally unjust,” and based on “political expediency unrelated to any legitimate public purpose.”33 Such inflammatory terms unwittingly illustrate how unhinged the sphere of investment arbitration has become from the complexities of democratic decision-making in an era of rapid and dangerous climate change.

 Risks to public finances

 Though it is outrageous to think Canada may have to compensate Ruby River for its alleged lost future profits, it would be a mistake to discount the investor’s demand as far-fetched.
-While investors who win ISDS disputes typically get less compensation than they ask for, tribunal awards can be large (in the hundreds of millions or billions of dollars).32 This trend has led some experts and governments to conclude that ISDS damages are “out of control.”33
+While investors who win ISDS disputes typically get less compensation than they ask for, tribunal awards can be large (in the hundreds of millions or billions of dollars).34 This trend has led some experts and governments to conclude that ISDS damages are “out of control.”35

 Even setting aside the climate costs and regulatory risks associated with such a major fossil fuel project, the claimant’s rose-tinted profit projections ignore the fundamental business uncertainties stemming from operational issues and market volatility that have beset similar LNG projects.

 For example, in March 2023, the Spanish company Repsol abandoned its proposal for a LNG terminal in Saint John, New Brunswick despite enjoying enthusiastic support from the provincial government.
-The company concluded that the project was uneconomical because the cost of shipping Western gas to the Atlantic coast for export to Europe was too high.35
+The company concluded that the project was uneconomical because the cost of shipping Western gas to the Atlantic coast for export to Europe was too high.37

 Taking a case to investment arbitration is expensive.
-But this will not be a burden for Ruby River because its expenses are being financed by a third party.36 Third-party financing occurs where financial speculators (e.g., a hedge fund) cover the legal costs of an ISDS claimant in return for a share of the award if the claim succeeds.
+But this will not be a burden for Ruby River because its expenses are being financed by a third party.38 Third-party financing occurs where financial speculators (e.g., a hedge fund) cover the legal costs of an ISDS claimant in return for a share of the award if the claim succeeds.
 This form of profiteering, which promotes itself as a new type of “uncorrelated” investment asset, is a burgeoning industry.
-It is also a growing public policy concern because it encourages and sustains ISDS cases that might not otherwise be viable.37
+It is also a growing public policy concern because it encourages and sustains ISDS cases that might not otherwise be viable.39

 The international law firm representing Ruby River, Steptoe and Johnson, is one of the top 125 law firms in the world by revenue and has a thriving investment arbitration practice.
 Notably, the lead counsel in this case, Christophe Bondy, is a former senior Canadian public servant who, during his career as a government lawyer, defended the federal government in high-profile NAFTA ISDS cases.
-Bondy was also senior counsel to Canada in the negotiation of the Canada–European Union Comprehensive Economic and Trade Agreement (CETA), “with particular emphasis on services and investment chapters.”38
+Bondy was also senior counsel to Canada in the negotiation of the Canada–European Union Comprehensive Economic and Trade Agreement (CETA), “with particular emphasis on services and investment chapters.”40

-In the insular world of investment arbitration, it is not unusual for senior government lawyers to migrate to the private sector, where they frequently represent claimants suing their former government employer.39 This revolving door, and divided loyalties, may help explain the perplexing decision by Canada not to weigh in on a key jurisdictional issue in the Keystone XL NAFTA case, where a favorable decision could have greatly strengthened Canada’s hand in the similar Ruby River dispute.40
+In the insular world of investment arbitration, it is not unusual for senior government lawyers to migrate to the private sector, where they frequently represent claimants suing their former government employer.41 This revolving door, and divided loyalties, may help explain the perplexing decision by Canada not to weigh in on a key jurisdictional issue in the Keystone XL NAFTA case, where a favorable decision could have greatly strengthened Canada’s hand in the similar Ruby River dispute.

 As discussed, CUSMA allows foreign investors to continue to bring “legacy” ISDS claims under the old NAFTA investment chapter rules for three years after CUSMA’s entry into force—until June 30, 2023.
 In 2021, TC Energy controversially invoked the legacy provision in CUSMA to re-launch its $15 billion USD NAFTA suit against the U.S. related to President Biden’s January 2021 cancellation of the Keystone XL pipeline.
+Significantly, the Alberta Petroleum Marketing Commission, an Alberta government entity, is also pursuing a multi-billion-dollar NAFTA legacy claim against the U.S. over the cancellation of Keystone XL.42

 If the U.S. position prevailed, the Keystone XL claim would be disallowed on jurisdictional grounds.
-It would also mean that other legacy claims related to Canadian and Mexican government measures taken after July 1, 2020 might also be disqualified.
+It would mean that other legacy claims related to Canadian and Mexican government measures taken after July 1, 2020 might also be disqualified.
 This could include the Ruby River claim, which pertains mainly to actions that occurred after 2020, notably the decisions by the Quebec and federal governments to reject the project, which were taken in July 2021 and February 2022, respectively.

 Canada, however, chose to remain silent.
-If all three NAFTA parties had strongly supported the view that the legacy provisions were retrospective, it would certainly have strengthened the argument that both the Keystone XL and Ruby River challenges were barred.43
+If all three NAFTA parties had strongly supported the view that the legacy provisions were retrospective, it would certainly have strengthened the argument that both the Keystone XL and Ruby River challenges were barred.45

 Impeding climate action

-A July 2023 United Nations report concluded that ISDS poses a “catastrophic” threat to climate mitigation and adaptation efforts and the achievement of human rights.44 The Ruby River case was one of the major fossil fuel arbitrations highlighted in that damning report.
+A July 2023 United Nations report concluded that ISDS poses a “catastrophic” threat to climate mitigation and adaptation efforts and the achievement of human rights.48 The Ruby River case was one of the major fossil fuel arbitrations highlighted in that damning report.

 This attention is warranted.
 The case typifies most of the elements that led the UN report to warn that ISDS is such a serious threat to climate action.

-The case highlights how ISDS not only elevates investor expectations to the status of internationally protected legal rights, but that it does so in a way that excludes all other interests, including those of Indigenous Peoples, affected communities, and even other business interests.48
+The case highlights how ISDS not only elevates investor expectations to the status of internationally protected legal rights, but that it does so in a way that excludes all other interests, including those of Indigenous Peoples, affected communities, and even other business interests.

 Perhaps the most insidious element is the casual contempt for democratic decision-making expressed by the investor and inherent to the investor-state dispute settlement regime.
 At the media conference announcing it had denied permission to the Saguenay project, the provincial government was represented by two cabinet ministers—the environment minister who had been critical of the project and the economic development minister who had backed it strongly.
 This show of unity conveyed that the government, and indeed the province, had, after careful deliberation and open debate, come to a decision that should now be accepted by all going forward.

-This democratic sensibility is twisted, in the project proponent’s request for NAFTA arbitration, into a betrayal, an “unforeseen and fatal volte-face,” a “seriously compromised and biased” decision-making process, resulting in a “cavalier disregard” of the investor’s “legitimate expectations.”49 Such posturing would appropriately get short shrift in the domestic legal system,50 but it is a staple of the investor-state arbitration system.
+This democratic sensibility is twisted, in the project proponent’s request for NAFTA arbitration, into a betrayal, an “unforeseen and fatal volte-face,” a “seriously compromised and biased” decision-making process, resulting in a “cavalier disregard” of the investor’s “legitimate expectations.”52 Such posturing would appropriately get short shrift in the domestic legal system,53 but it is a staple of the investor-state arbitration system.
 In that privileged domain, jilted foreign investors routinely extract financial retribution for even-handed and lawful government decisions.

 The Ruby River investor-state challenge, and cases like it, erode the key hope for decisive action to avert catastrophic climate change.
 That is, that citizen movements, Indigenous Peoples, and local communities can join together to press elected officials to block new fossil fuel projects and phase out existing ones.
 This is exactly how the Énergie Saguenay project was stopped.
 This remarkable, public-spirited environmental victory should be celebrated and emulated, not penalized.